Kråkerøy speech: Aftermath

 Due to the events in Czechoslovakia, Norway became one of the original members of NATO when it was established the following year.
 In 1950 the Kråkerøy Speech's main principles became law in the form of "The Emergency laws" (Beredsskapslovene).

-The speech was also the prelude to a major political shift which saw a wave of anti-communist measures, peaking in the 1960s, including party exclusions, censorship of far-left media and introduction of the most comprehensive monitoring of communist and left-wing radicals in the post-war era, as documented by the report of the Lund Commission, amongst others.
+The speech was also the prelude to a major political shift which saw a wave of legal and illegal anti-communist measures, peaking in the 1960s, including party exclusions, censorship of far-left media and introduction of the most comprehensive monitoring of communist and left-wing radicals in the post-war era, as documented by the report of the Lund Commission, amongst others.

 A group of leftists who had been excluded in 1961 formed a new political party, the Socialist People's Party, which that same year had 2 MPs elected to Parliament.
 This tipped the balance enough for the Labour party to lose the absolute majority it had enjoyed since the end of World War II.

 In 1982, thirty-four years after the original speech, Gerhardsen returned to the same assembly hall in Kråkerøy.
 At the event he replicated sections of the speech and commented on his thoughts behind it.